-Traditionals only visit places that are dependable, safe, and well-trod with a lot of enticing things to do and predictable quality for hotels and restaurants.
+Traditionals only visit dependable, safe, and well-trod places with many enticing things to do and predictable quality for hotels and restaurants.

 They travel less than all other groups, take fewer vacations, don’t go as far from home, and prefer traveling by car, whenever possible.